Metallogels: Synthesis Method

-Since the properties of gels depend on the type of non-covalent interactions involved, the metal-ligand interaction provide not only thermodynamic stability, but also kinetic liability.
+Since the properties of gels depend on the type of non-covalent interactions involved, the metal-ligand interaction provides not only thermodynamic stability, but also kinetic lability.
 The general method for synthesizing gels is to heat the solution, which contains the metal ion being used and investigated, along with the ligand that will form the metallogel around it, as well as any other compounds used to create the appropriate conditions for the reaction to proceed well, until all added solids (depending on the type of gel prepared) are dissolved in the solvent used, and then cooling it down until the gels are self-assembled and properly formed.
 However, this method has not shown favorable results with the additions of several transition metals, along with the use of lanthanides, in an acetonitrile nitrile solution of the ligand.
 In these studies, the ligand used is a 2,6-Bis(1′-alkylbenzimidazolyl)pyridine, due to its commercial abundance and the wide variety of synthetic pathways that allow the functionalization of this ligand, and therefore the chemical tuning of the metallogel.
 Therefore, under controlled heating and cooling conditions, the addition of a source of transition metals to the solution containing the ligand, along with lanthanide ions yielded stable gels, who have passed the inversion test.

 Self-assembling occurs from the influence of non-covalent interactions, as depicted in figure1.
 These linear, self-assembling compounds can continue to self-assemble forming columnar, helical structures that further aggregate to form bundles of fibers.

 Another approach to form gels as functional nanomaterials, is the bottom up method used in subcomponent self-assembly.
 This method aims to save resources, shorten the time of synthesis, and offer a wider range of gels by the quick exchange of one of the reaction components.